wonderdogone/nodejs-driver/faq.md

 It supports [CQL3](http://cassandra.apache.org/doc/cql3/CQL.html).

 ## Should I create a `Client` instance per module in my app?
-Normally you should use 1 client instance per application domain, you should share that instance between modules within your application.
+Normally you should use 1 client instance per application, you should share that instance between modules within your application.

 ## Should I shutdown the pool after executing a query?
 No, you should only call `client.shutdown` once in your application lifetime.